S.O.S - eVoice For Justice - e-news weekly

 In September 2004, Stephen Funk, a marine reservist of Filipino and

-Native American origin was tried for refusing to fight in Iraq.
-"In
+Native American origin was tried for refusing to fight in

 the face of this unjust war based on deception by our leaders, I